Masterzach32/ins-quiktest/README.md

 All of the tool's ASCII and hex commands are kept in the cmd/ directory.
 These files describe discrete commands to be sent to the INS, SPAN, or other device, and are usually used in tandem with str2str.

+## config/global.conf

+This file declares all Bash variables which will be shared between the master and slave devices; these include COM port baudrates, network hostnames, logins, terminal colors, master enable/disable switches, etc.

+The user should do the vast majority of configuring the test tool only by editing this file.
+A short description of the contained variables follows.

+A note: for all of these arrays, elements of the same index describe the same device.
+Note that node #0 is always the master.
+For example, node #2's name can be found in `COLOR[2]`, login address can be found in `LOGIN[2]`, its enable status in `ENABLE[2]`, and the baudrate of its COM2 port in `BPS_COM2[2]`.

+## config/manifest.txt

+This file lists all files which will be copied from the master device to each of the slaves before every test; files and directories can be delimited by newlines or spaces, and directories should be followed by a forward slash, as in cmd/ or src/.

-## config/
+## config/*.local

-Bash variable configuration files are saved here.
-Files in config/ describe hardware serial port configurations for a specific machine, and override certain default variables described further down.
+.local files in config/ describe hardware serial port configurations for a specific machine.
 These files allow COM ports to be properly mapped onto their device names, found in /dev/serial/by-id/.

 ## sample/